 - A less direct example is Bowser in the Super Mario World Christmas episode.

-- A episode of The Emperor's New School does this.
-Although it is based on Halloween rather than Christmas.
+- The Emperor's New School does this, although it is based on Halloween rather than Christmas.
 The episode is even called "The Yzma That Stole Kuzcoween".

 - This may have been before the original story was even written - a Tom Terrific storyline had bad guy Crabby Appleton steal all the holidays from the calendars, so he could have them all to himself as the kids had to stay in school.
 Being who he is, he doesn't have a change of heart.